 When choosing the right private pension level 3 plan for yourself make sure to pay attention to your pension factor (“Rentenfaktor” in German).
 As some pension companies only offer a low pension factor, your possible payout (either as a monthly pension or lump sum) in retirement will also be quite low.
 And if you selected a pension plan that includes a certain guarantee on your contributions, make sure to also check that your guaranteed pension factor is high.

-Conclusion: Who Should Get Pensions Level 3?
+Conclusion: Who Should Get German Pensions Level 3?

 After discussing the advantages and disadvantages of private pensions level 3 it is obvious that this is probably the correct pension level for some people, and other people are better off with different financial products.
 To give you some inspiration, here are 3 typical expat scenarios in which a private pension level 3 can make the most sense:

 - If you like to keep your finances as flexible as your life, a pension level 3 might just be for you.
-While other pensions in level 1 or level 2 require a considerable amount of commitment, pensions level 3 can be terminated if you would like to leave Germany again.
-As soon as the PEPP pension is introduced you can also transfer that pension across the European Union when moving around.
+While other pensions in level 1 or level 2 require a considerable amount of commitment, pensions in level 3 can be terminated if you would like to leave Germany again.
+And as soon as the PEPP pension is introduced you can also transfer that pension across the European Union when moving around.

 - Most expats come to Germany to study or for work reasons.
 Most expats also do not know quite yet how long they would like to stay in Germany.
 If you know that you would like to stay until retirement and then move back to spend your well-deserved retirement back in your home country, a private pension level 3 might be the perfect savings tool, especially from a tax perspective (also depending on if your home country has a double taxation agreement with Germany).

-In case none of these scenarios is describing your life, you can still secure a private pension level 3 for yourself if you are looking to save for your very own retirement (wherever it may be) as flexible as possible.
+In case none of these scenarios is describing your life, you can still secure a private pension level 3 for yourself if you are looking to save for your very own retirement (wherever it may be) as flexibly as possible.
 Just remember that there is no perfect pension anyway when searching for the right pension level, pension company, or pension scheme for you.
 And if private pensions level 3 are not right for you, maybe pensions from German pension level 1 or German pension level 2 are better for you.